Fetoscopic Repair of Spina Bifida

 In 2014, a multidisciplinary team at Texas Children’s performed an experimental fetoscopic closure of NTD – the first in the nation.
 The surgery has the potential to achieve similar outcomes without the dangers of open fetal repair.

 The approach was developed over a three-year period by Michael Belfort, MD, PhD, OB/GYN-in-chief, and William Whitehead, MD, pediatric neurosurgeon.
-It features an in-utero, single layer, sutured repair through two 4-millimeter incisions in the uterus.
+It features an in-utero, triple layer, sutured repair through two 4-millimeter incisions in the uterus.

 “We believe this is an excellent alternative to open repair, and we are eager to offer it to as many patients as want it,” Dr. Belfort said.
 “Obviously we have small numbers, and data on outcomes are not long term, but fetoscopic results suggest an equivalent repair to that of open uterus repair, and the obstetric benefits of the fetoscopic approach are immense.”